Alfcx/linux-mint-nemo-actions/README.md

 ## 2. Detailed View on the Nemo Actions in this Repository ##
 ### 2.1 PDF Document Page Rotator ###
 #### 2.1.1 Files ####
-* pdf-rotate.nemo_action
+* pdf-rotator.nemo_action
-* pdf-rotate.sh
+* pdf-rotator/pdf-rotator.sh
-* pdf-rotate-de.sh
+* pdf-rotator/lang/de.ini
-* pdf-rotate-en.sh
+* pdf-rotator/lang/en.ini

 #### 2.1.2 Description ####
 Lets you rotate all the the pages of a pdf file in one click (90° cw, 90° ccw, 180°).
-Ideal for scanned multipage documents.<br>
+It's ideal for scanned multipage documents.<br>
 ![PDF Rotate](screenshots/pdf-rotate.png)
+In the background runs this one-liner:
+<pre><code>pdftk "INPUT" cat "ROTATION" output "OUTPUT" ;</pre></code>

 #### 2.1.3 Prerequisites ####
 Pdftk is used to rotate the pages.
 Zenity is used to for the GUI.